 Conservation I: This land use designation includes all jurisdictional wetlands.
 This category of land use is not an overlay district and is shown on the Future Land Use Map.
 Land uses allowed in this category include passive recreation uses, residential and agriculture uses that use BMPs and have received all required regional and state permits.
-The Future Land Use Map Setback distances for development shall be no less than 25 feet to the wetland boundary.
 Density shall be one unit per five acres or less.
 The only fill allowed in this type of wetland shall be the minimum necessary to allow for the construction of the proposed dwelling(s) clustered at the density allowed and for transportation access.
-The clearing of native vegetation shall not be allowed except for that which is required to construct the dwelling and accessory structures and to maintain transportation access.
+A natural vegetative upland buffer, as established in Policy 1.04A.02, shall be required and maintained between developed areas and contiguous (i.e., non-isolated) wetlands to protect the water quality of the wetlands.

 Conservation II: This land use designation includes all jurisdictional wetlands under two acres in size.
 This category of land use is not an overlay district and is shown generally on the Future Land Use Map.
 Land uses allowed in this category include passive recreation uses, residential and agriculture uses that use BMPs and have received all required regional and state permits.
-Setback distances for development shall be no less than 25 feet to the wetland boundary as required by the SJRWMD and other state/federal agencies as appropriate.
 Density shall be one unit per five acres or less.
 The only fill allowed in this type of wetland shall be the minimum necessary to allow for the construction of the proposed dwelling(s) clustered at the density allowed and for transportation access.
 The clearing of native vegetation shall not be allowed except for that which is required to construct the dwelling and accessory structures and to maintain transportation access.
+A natural vegetative upland buffer, as established in Policy 1.04A.02, shall be required and maintained between developed areas and contiguous (i.e., non-isolated) wetlands to protect the water quality of the wetlands.

-Conservation III: All 100 year floodplains as determined by Federal Emergency Management Agency Criteria shall contain an undisturbed native vegetative buffer 50 feet wide with not less than 60 percent of the adjacent developed area to the wetlands, but in no event less than 25 feet wide for 40 percent of said developed area with a balance of width required for 50 feet being added to the 60 percent as it fronts the developed area.
-This land use designation is an overlay district.
+Conservation III: This land use designation includes all 100 year floodplains as determined by Federal Emergency Management Agency Criteria This land use designation is an overlay district.
 As such, the Future Land Use Map shows an underlying land use designation.
 Density shall be as allowed by the underlying land use.
 Development shall be protected from flooding as required by the Nassau County floodplain regulations.
+A natural vegetative upland buffer, as established in Policy 1.04A.02, shall be required and maintained between developed areas and contiguous (i.e., non-isolated) wetlands to protect the water quality of the wetlands.

 Conservation IV: This land use designation is for publicly owned conservation lands.
 Development is limited to that which is allowed by the site's management plan or guidelines as administered by a State, Federal, or County agency.
 For County lands that have no management plan or guidelines, development shall be limited to that which is deemed appropriate by a state or federal agency.
-Setback distances for development shall be no less than 25 feet to the wetland boundary as designated by the SJRWMD and other state/federal agencies as appropriate.
+A natural vegetative upland buffer, as established in Policy 1.04A.02, shall be required and maintained between developed areas and contiguous (i.e., non-isolated) wetlands to protect the water quality of the wetlands.